RoboSail/RoboSail/hardware/compass/CompassREADME.txt

-How to use Electronic Compass for RoboSail boats using Adafruit LSM303 3-axis magnetometer and 3-axis accelerometer 1 basic operation to verify hardware and connections (compassBasic) 2 hard-iron calibration program to get values for other programs (compassCalibration) 3 basic operation with hard-iron calibration (compassBasicwithCalibration) 4 basic operation with hard-iron calibration and Orientation library (compassTest) 5 tilt-compensated operation (compassBasicwithCalibrationandTilt)
+How to use Electronic Compass for RoboSail boats using Adafruit LSM303 3-axis magnetometer and 3-axis accelerometer

-In the "Libraries/Orientation" folder:
+Find these programs in the "hardware --> compass" folder and use in this order:

+1. compassBasic - verify hardware and connections prints raw accelerometer and magnetometer readings to the screen
+2. compassCalibration - Code to use to determine hard iron calibration values for other the programs
+3. compassBasicwithCalibration - same as CompassBasic with hardiron correction
+4. compassTest - Tilt-compensated compass with hard-iron correction.
+Uses the Orientation library
+5. compassBasicwithCalibrationandTilt - same as CompassTest, but does the tilt-compensation in the code and does NOT require the orientation library

+Find Orientation libraries in the folder Libraries --> Orientation:
 	Orientation.cpp - Library for tilt calibrated compass readings Orientation.h - Header file for library

-In the "hardware/compass" folder:

-compassBasic - Raw accelerometer and magnetometer readings and prints to the screen compassCalibration - Code to use to determine hard iron calibration compassBasicwithCalibration - hard iron and axis orientation correction (same as CompassBasic with hardiron correction) compassTest - Calculates roll, pitch, yaw, and heading using the Orientation library (get values from compassCalibration first) compassBasicwithCalibrationandTilt - Calculates roll, pitch, yaw, and heading same as CompassTest,
-	but does it in the code and does NOT require the orientation library

 The roll, pitch, yaw, and headings all use the standard (Aircraft)
 orientations: